 Cruising range: Over the years, Trident owners have cruised widely throughout the British Isles and Northern Europe.
 Passages have also been made to Spain, the Mediterranean and Adriatic, and the West Indies.
 Tridents were exported to Scandinavia, Yugoslavia, the Middle East and North America.

 Designer: The Trident 24 was one of Alan F Hill’s earliest and most successful designs.
 Alan later went on to design most of the Marine Construction range – including the Marcon Striker 22, Tomahawk 25, Sabre 27, Claymore 30 and Halberdier 36 – as well as over a hundred other production boats and one-off designs for other builders.
-Always at the forefront of innovation – but determined to build boats that would look after their owners – Alan is one of Britain’s most experienced and respected yacht designers.
+Always at the forefront of innovation – but determined to build boats that would look after their owners – Alan was one of Britain’s most experienced and respected yacht designers.

 Builder: The Trident 24 was the first cruising boat built by Marine Construction, the company founded by Eric White who pioneered the idea of home-completed kits to make cruising affordable to the ordinary working man.
 The Trident laid the foundation for the company, that by the 1970s, was moulding 19 different GRP designs, including the Rival and Nicholson 45.